-\begin{Cor} Let $m>n$ be positive integers and let $M$ be a closed and orientable manifold.
-Let $W_q$ be a pseudo quotient space of dimension $n$.
-Let $f_q:M \rightarrow W_q$ be a pseudo quotient map.
-Then the following hold \begin{enumerate} \item Let $m-n=1$ and $M$ be a manifold with a spin structure.
-Assume that $H_n(W_f;\mathbb{Z}/2\mathbb{Z})$ is zero.
-If we restrict the spin structure to each connected component of each inverse image of each regular value, then the obtained spin manifold diffeomorphic to the circle bounds $D^2$ as a spin manifold. \item Let $m-n=2$ and $M$ be a manifold with a spin$^c$ structure.
-Assume that $H_n(W_f;\mathbb{Z})$ is zero.
-If we restrict the spin$^c$ structure to each connected component of each inverse image of each regular value, then the obtained spin$^c$ manifold diffeomorphic to a closed and connected orientable manifold bounds a $3$-dimensional handlebody as a spin$^c$ manifold. \end{enumerate} \end{Cor} \begin{proof} In the proof of the first statement, it is essential that spin structures of a closed and orientable manifold which is spin is parametrized by its 1st cohomology group with coefficient ring $\mathbb{Z}/2\mathbb{Z}$.
-Note that the restriction of the structure to each closed submanifold determines a spin structure of the submanifold and if the restriction is zero and the submanifold is a circle, it bounds $D^2$ as a spin manifold.
-In the proof of the second statement, it is essential that spin$^c$ structures of a closed and orientable manifold which is spin$^c$ is parametrized by its 2nd cohomology group with coefficient ring $\mathbb{Z}$.
-Similar facts hold in this case.
-Note that $3$-dimensional handlebodies are represented as boundary connected sums of finite numbers of $S^1 \times D^2$ and that the 2nd homology groups are zero. \\ From these facts together with the assumption on the top-dimensional homology group of the Reeb space and Theorem \ref{thm:1}, we obtain both results.
+A {\it $3$-dimensional handlebody} means a compact and connected smooth manifold represented as a boundary connected sum of finitely many copies of a manifold diffeomorphic to $S^2 \times D^1$. \begin{Cor} Let $m>n$ be positive integers and let $M$ be an $m$-dimensional closed, orientable and smooth manifold.
+Let $W_q$ be an $n$-dimensional pseudo quotient space of a class $\mathcal{C}$.
+Let $f_q:M \rightarrow W_q$ be a pseudo quotient map of a class $\mathcal{C}$.
+Then the following two properties hold. \begin{enumerate} \item Let $m-n=1$ and $M$ be a manifold endowed with a spin structure.
+Assume that $H_n(W_q;\mathbb{Z}/2\mathbb{Z})$ is zero.
+If we restrict the spin structure to each connected component of each preimage of each regular value, then the obtained spin manifold diffeomorphic to the circle bounds a copy of $D^2$ as a spin manifold. \item Let $m-n=2$ and $M$ be a manifold endowed with a spin$^c$ structure.
+Assume that $H_n(W_q;\mathbb{Z})$ is zero.
+Assume also that $W_q$ can be oriented respecting $(f_q,\mathcal{C})$.
+If we restrict the spin$^c$ structure to each connected component of each preimage of each regular value, then the obtained spin$^c$ manifold diffeomorphic to a closed and connected orientable manifold bounds a $3$-dimensional handlebody as a spin$^c$ manifold. \end{enumerate} \end{Cor} \begin{proof} In the proof of the first statement, it is essential that spin structures of a closed, spin and orientable manifold are parametrized by its 1st cohomology classes where the coefficient ring is $\mathbb{Z}/2\mathbb{Z}$.
+Note that the restriction of the structure to each closed submanifold with no boundary determines a spin structure of the submanifold.
+If the restriction of the structure corresponds to the zero class and the submanifold is a circle, then the circle bounds a copy of $D^2$ as a spin manifold.
+In the proof of the second statement, it is essential that spin$^c$ structures of a closed, orientable and spin$^c$ manifold are parametrized by its 2nd cohomology classes where the coefficient ring is $\mathbb{Z}$.
+If the restriction of the structure corresponds to the zero class and the submanifold is a $2$-dimensional sphere, then the sphere bounds a handlebody as a spin manifold.
+Note that $3$-dimensional handlebodies are represented as boundary connected sums of finitely many copies of $S^1 \times D^2$ and that the 2nd homology groups are zero for the coefficient rings $\mathbb{Z}$ and $\mathbb{Z}/2\mathbb{Z}$.